rtCamp/transcoder/readme.txt

 1. Transcoder Settings

 == Changelog ==
+= 1.0.7 [Sep 27, 2016] =
+* Fix language directory path
+* Fix localhost check bug
+* Update URLs of multiple media present in single activity
+* Fix waiting message for files sent to the transcoder
+* Remove all the actions from function file and moved them to the actions file
+* Add new action when video thumbnail is set for video
+* Add thumbnail automatically for the videos uploaded from the rtmedia shortcode

 = 1.0.6 [Sep 12, 2016] =
 * Fix usage bar style issue
 * Display notice message when user trie to activate the transcoding service on local host